Thessaly and the Duchy of Neopatras

 Coin of Manuel Komnenos Doukas

 Trachy of Manuel Komnenos Doukas, Emperor of Thessalonica and then ruler of Thessaly, (r.
 1230-1241 CE).

 A centaur was a creature from Greek mythology which was half-man and half-horse.
-The head, arms and torso were human and joined at the waist to the body and legs of a horse.
-These creatures represented barbarism and unbridled chaos and were...
+The head, arms and torso of a centaur were human and joined at the waist to the body and legs of a horse.
+They represented barbarism and unbridled chaos and...

 Map of Greece under Theban Hegemony

 A map showing ancient Greece at the time of Theban hegemony, 371 BCE to 362 BCE.